jjinking/tool-cmds/README.md

-# tool-cmds
+# tools-notes
-Commands for tools
+Notes on softare tools